DZimo/tinyLanguageParser/README.md

 # HOW TO RUN ?
-Simply put your desired script in "src/script.txt" then compile the code g++ -o main src/main.cpp after that execute it with ./main you will get the results either in run prompt or log.txt if it is a valid you get the constructed AST in both JSON format and BMP format for image representation otherwise in case it is an invalid program then you get the error.
+Simply put your desired script in "src/script.txt" then compile the code g++ -o main src/main.cpp after that execute it with ./main run it on tinyLanguageParser folder and not inside src. you will get the results either in run prompt or log.txt if it is a valid you get the constructed AST in both JSON format and BMP format for image representation otherwise in case it is an invalid program then you get the error.